vaharoni/devops/docs/RepoSetup.md

 Place the `kubeconfig` file you receive from the administrator under `config/kubeconfig`.
 This path is set by `.envrc` to automatically use the right cluster whenever you cd into the project directory.

 That's it.
-You can now use all the power of the `devops` CLI.
+You can now use all the power of the `./devops` CLI.

 # Scenario 2: Creating a new repository that joins an existing cluster